 An arrest occurs when an individual is taken into custody and is no longer free to leave.
 A person can be placed under arrest without ever being handcuffed.
 An arrest involves some type of submission, whether voluntary or involuntary, to a police officer.
 Arrests typically occur after a police officer witnesses a crime, after probable cause to make an arrest has been established, or after an arrest warrant has been executed.
 Depending on the crime and arresting agency, the subject is either cited to court and released or transported to jail.

 This is an amount, either monetary or in the form of property, which will be used to ensure the defendant returns for future court hearings and trial proceedings.
 According to the Eighth Amendment in the U.S. Constitution, “Excessive bail shall not be required.”
-The judge is responsible for setting a bond amount which will allow the defendant to remain free until the conclusion of the case.
+The judge is responsible for setting a bond amount that will allow the defendant to remain free until the conclusion of the case.
 An Own Recognizance (OR) bond can be given instead of requesting money or property.

 Depending on the individual case, preventative detention may be necessary to ensure the defendant returns for a trial.
 For example, it would be inconceivable for an individual to have a low bond when he or she is accused of a heinous and violent crime leading to serious harm or the death of another.
 In these cases, judges set the bond amount so high that it is unlikely the individual will be out of jail pending completion of the case.
-Additionally, bond may be denied if a judge fears the defendant will not return for future hearings or is apt to threaten and harass the victim while free.
+Additionally, a bond may be denied if a judge fears the defendant will not return for future hearings or is apt to threaten and harass the victim while free.

 Judges consider many factors when deciding a bond amount: